 Further, look to your friends and their real estate choices for market information and renting advice.
 Those who already live in a particular neighborhood are the best sources of information about it.
 Then, once you narrow down your search to specific properties, you will get a better idea of the types of apartments and features that mesh with your budget.

-Organize and schedule viewings of the apartments you picked
+Organize and schedule viewings

 Once you’ve selected a broker, you can put them to work scheduling viewings for you.
 All you have to do is tell your rental agent the dates and times that you are available, and we will do the rest.
 You probably have a full-time job that makes mid-week viewings difficult, but keep in mind that the faster you see an apartment, the quicker you can snap it up.